getian107/PRScs/README.md

  - CHROM (optional): The chromosome on which the model is fitted.
 Useful for parallel computation.
 Default is iterating through 22 autosomes (can be time-consuming).

+## Output
+PRS-CS writes posterior SNP effect size estimates for each chromosome to the user-specified directory.
+Polygenic prediction can be produced by using `PLINK`'s `--score` command.

 ## Support

 Please report any problems or questions to Tian Ge (tge1@mgh.harvard.edu).